ctzurcanu/virtues/docs/beauty.md

 ## Types

-Beauty has 2 types:
+Beauty has 2 main types:
-- of Time concepts: of verb, proces, transformation, transaction
+- of Time concepts: of verb, process, transformation, transaction
 - of Space concepts: of noun, eternity, identity

 ## Attributes